-Over the years, millions of people have read about the project in news outlets such as Newsweek, the New York Times, Scientific American or seen short video fly-throughs of the various versions of the Rome Reborn® model.
-The popularity of the model also explains why the Rome Reborn® video used by Smarthistory, the "most-visited art history website in the world."
+Over the years, millions of people have read about our project in news outlets such as Newsweek, the New York Times, Scientific American or seen short video fly-throughs of the various versions of the Rome Reborn® model.
+Rome Reborn® was honored to be the featured project at SIGGRAPH 2008, where it was exhibited in a booth that was 110' x 30' at the entrance to the LA Convention Center.
+The popularity of the model also explains why Rome Reborn® was selected to be a partner of Smarthistory, the "most-visited art history website in the world."
 With well over 3 million views as of July 2019, Smarthistory's free educational documentary videos utilizing Rome Reborn® have been the most popular programs produced by this website.
-Rome Reborn® was honored to be the featured project at SIGGRAPH 2008, where it was exhibited in a booth that was 110' x 30' at the entrance to the LA Convention Center.
+You can see Smarthistory's latest video (2019) by clicking here.

-Now, the Rome Reborn® team is pleased to make the model publicly available using Virtual Reality headsets and personal computers (Windows and Mac).
-Now you can immerse yourself in the ancient city, to walk down its streets, and even to enter some of its most famous buildings while listening to the commentary of highly qualified experts.
+Now, the Rome Reborn® team is pleased to make version 3.0 of the model publicly available using Virtual Reality headsets and personal computers (Windows 10 and Mac).
+You can immerse yourself in the ancient city and even enter into some of its most famous buildings while listening to the commentary of highly qualified experts.

-The exclusive distributor of products for the Rome Reborn® project is Flyover Zone Productions.
-The company is based in Bloomington, Indiana and has the mission of creating engaging AR and VR applications about the world's cultural heritage sites and monuments.
+The exclusive developer of products for the Rome Reborn® project is Flyover Zone.
+The employee-owned company is based in Bloomington, Indiana.
+Its mission is to use digital technology to create applications presenting the world's cultural heritage sites and monuments.
 The company's other product lines include Athens Reborn®, Hadrian's Villa Reborn®, Baalbek Reborn®, Egypt Reborn®, and Historical Games®.